microsoft/pxt-arcade/docs/skillmap/forest/forest3.md

 ## 7. Drench It

-Now that each new fire has a strength of 10, we can weaken it each time it's hit by water.
+Now that each new fire has a strength of 10, we can weaken them each time they are hit by water.

 ---